 - Situations where your employer/insurer is trying to force you to return to work or trying to stop benefits prematurely.

 - Situations where you have been fired in retaliation for a workers’ comp claim or otherwise illegally dismissed after a work injury.

 Insurance companies have legal departments looking out for their interests.
 You need an Atlanta workers’ comp lawyer or a Savannah workers’ comp lawyer to advise you of your rights, represent you in mediation or hearings, and deal with the insurance adjuster on your behalf.Why Should I Trust Parsons & Associates, P.C.
 With my Work Injury Claim?

-Parsons & Associates, P.C. has helped clients injured at work to recover more than $5 million in benefits.
+Parsons & Associates, P.C. has over 25 years experience and has helped clients injured at work to recover more than $30 million in benefits.
 Call or contact us today to schedule a free consultation and learn more about how our firm can provide personalized one-on-one assistance after your work injury.J.
 Michael Parsons

 At one time, attorney J. Michael Parsons was a lawyer who defended employers and insurance companies.
 But he grew disillusioned working for large corporations.
 He decided to launch his own law practice devoted to achieving fair compensation for injured workers.